Consensys/shomei/README.md

 # Shomei zkevm state manager

-**Shomei zkevm state manager** extends the Hyperledger Besu functionality.
+**Shomei zkevm state manager** extends Besu functionality.
-This component communicates with Besu in order to maintain and update the zkevm state
+This component communicates with Besu in order to maintain and update the zkevm state.

 ## Shomei developers